 Students will be expected to meet the Engaged Scholars Program requirements:

-- Students must enroll in the required ESP seminar (currently SOC 310: Theory and Practice of Engaged Scholarship) and participate in an interdisciplinary community of undergraduate scholars that meets regularly for programming (workshops, lectures and lother events.)
-See ESP website for more information.
+- Students must enroll in the required ESP seminar (currently SOC 310: Theory and Practice of Engaged Scholarship) and participate in an interdisciplinary community of undergraduate scholars that meets regularly for programming (workshops, lectures and other events.)

 - A 150 - 250 hour ESP practicum, defined by significant experiential work with a community partner.
 Practicums can be completed as a volunteer, as a paid intern, or for academic credit.
 If completed as a volunteer or as a paid intern, the practicum is supervised by ESP staff and involves written assignments and in-person advising.
-If students would prefer to receive credit, Brown Contemplative Studies currently offers a Community Engagement Internship Program, partipation in which can serve to fulfill the practicum requirement.
-See ESP website for more information.
+If students would prefer to receive credit, Brown Contemplative Studies currently offers a Community Engagement Internship Program, participation in which can serve to fulfill the practicum requirement.

 - Completion of three BEO engaged scholarship elective courses (see Academic Plan below)